 Slack used a freemium model from the start and has had unprecedented success with a 30% conversion rate.
-Freemium worked well for Slack because they were able to delight users with their free version while still providing additional useful features in the upgraded paid product.
+Freemium worked well for Slack because they were able to delight users with its free version while still providing additional useful features in the upgraded paid product.

 Conversely, HubSpot did not start out using a freemium strategy.
-They started as a paid marketing automation tool, but as they’ve expanded their product offering into the marketing, sales and service growth suite, they’ve added freemium features like their CRM.
+They started as a paid marketing automation tool, but as they’ve expanded their product offering into the marketing, sales, and service growth suite, they’ve added freemium features like their CRM.

 A price discrimination strategy is when you set a different price for the same product based on the market status of the buyer.

 For example, movie theaters sell discounted tickets for children and seniors.
-Even though their tickets cost less, people in those demographics can see the same movies and sit in the same seats as customers paying full-price for their tickets.
+Even though their tickets cost less, people in those demographics can see the same movies and sit in the same seats as customers paying full price for their tickets.
 The purchased experience is the same, but the price is different based on their demographics.